-type One of the following keyword symbols: :commands, :results or :both, defaulting to :commands.
+Commands.
+One of the following keyword symbols: :commands, :results or :both, defaulting to :commands.

-Starts recording of SQL commands sent to and/or results returned from database which defaults to \default-database\.
-The SQL is output on one or more broadcast streams, initially just \standard-output\, and the functions add-sql-stream and delete-sql-stream may be used to add or delete command or result recording streams.
+Starts recording of SQL commands sent to and/or results returned from database which defaults to default-database.
+The SQL is output on one or more broadcast streams, initially just standard-output, and the functions add-sql-stream and delete-sql-stream may be used to add or delete command or result recording streams.
 The default value of type is :commands which means that SQL commands sent to database are recorded.
 If type is :results then SQL results returned from database are recorded.
 Both commands and results may be recorded by passing type value of :both.

-The command and result recording broadcast streams associated with database are reinitialised with only \standard-output\ as their component streams.
+The command and result recording broadcast streams associated with database are reinitialised with only standard-output as their component streams.